 Alex, Jane & Sukie (The Witches of Eastwick)

 Alex (Cher), Jane (Susan Sarandon) and Sukie (Michelle Pfeiffer) are unhappy with their mundane lives in the picture-perfect town of Eastwick, Rhode Island.
 With the arrival of the mysterious Daryl Van Horne, the ladies realize that they are actually witches.
 They unknowingly form a coven when they have weekly get-togethers and discuss their fantasies, hopes and dreams.
 All three women gain power and confidence as the film progresses, truly coming into their own and embracing who they are.

 Is there truly a more iconic witch than the Wicked Witch of the West from The Wizard of Oz?
 Her green skin, black cloak and matching pointed hat are an iconic ensemble and a classic Halloween costume.
 With revenge the only thing on her mind, the Wicked Witch (Margaret Hamilton) targets Dorothy and her loyal band of friends throughout the course of the film.
 Though she did not prevail, the Wicked Witch of the West has since become the standard for what witches resemble and remains absolutely iconic.

 Nancy Downs (The Craft)

-The Craft follows a group of four outcast teenage girls who pursue magic in order to gain power; naturally chaos and mischief ensues.
+The Craft follows a group of four outcast teenage girls who pursue magic in order to gain power; naturally, chaos and mischief ensue.
 As the leader of the coven, Nancy Downs (Fairuza Balk) becomes all consumed with taking on the powers of nature and her desire to change her life.
 This proves to be both her and the coven's undoing.
-The film serves as a warning of seeking out too much power, and has become a Halloween cult classic.
+The film serves as a warning about seeking out too much power, and has become a Halloween cult classic.